New features summary

 -

-For more information, see App Configuration.
+For more information, see Adding an in-house app. -

 iOS, macOS, watchOS, visionOS, and tvOS features